 Unless you plan on keeping your old appliances, appliances will typically account for 20% of the total cost of a kitchen renovation.
 That being said, there are a number of little-known ways to save on this part of your project.

 These tips will help you keep your project on track and on budget.
 By mixing and matching top-of-the-line and cost-effective materials, your kitchen will look great and your wallet will feel good, too.
-Get your project underway by contacting a general contractor today!
+Get your project underway by contacting a kitchen specialist today!